-Annually, it’s estimated that more than 7.5 million people are affected by these events in some way, including people who are killed, injured or suffer any kind of property damages.
-Everyone in the United States understands that California is the place known for earthquakes.
+Annually, it’s estimated that more than 7.5 million people are affected by these events in some way, including people who are killed, injured, or suffer any kind of property damages.
+Everyone in the United States understands that California is a place known for earthquakes.

 In 2008, scientists using a new model to determine the probability of big quakes, warned about the fact that California has a 99% chance of having a magnitude earthquake of at least 6.7 within the next 30 years.

 The likelihood of a 7.5 or greater quake in the next 30 years is 46% - with more chances for it to occur in the southern part of the state.

 These results of the Uniform California Earthquake Rupture Forecast (UCERF) studies serve as a reminder that all Californians live in earthquake state and should be prepared.
 Earthquakes cannot be prevented, the damage they do can be reduced through prudent planning and preparedness.